PennyLaneAI/pennylane/doc/introduction/pennylane.rst

 |

-The main job of PennyLane is to manage the computation or estimation of gradients of parametrized quantum circuits (so called *variational circuits*) on quantum devices, and to make them accessible to the machine learning libraries via an interface.
+The main job of PennyLane is to manage the evaluation of parametrized quantum circuits (so-called *variational circuits*) on quantum devices, and to make them accessible to the machine learning libraries.
-The chosen machine learning library uses the gradient information to automatically differentiate through the computation - an essential process in optimization and machine learning.
+PennyLane also provides access to gradients of quantum circuits, which the machine learning library can use to perform backpropagation, including through quantum circuits---an essential process for optimization and machine learning.

 More details
 ------------